cloudflare/cloudflare-docs/content/r2/runtime-apis.md

 ## `R2Object` definition

-`R2Object` is created when you `PUT` an object into an R2 bucket.
-It represents the metadata of an object based on the information provided by the uploader.
+`R2Object` is created when you `PUT` an object into an R2 bucket. `R2Object` represents the metadata of an object based on the information provided by the uploader.
 Every object that you `PUT` into an R2 bucket will have an `R2Object` created.

 {{<definitions>}}